Stein Collectors International

 "1897 - RESERVE 1900, S.M.J.
 HOHENZOLLERN." referring to the Kaiser's

 yacht.
 No dingy this, the yacht was 390 feet long!

 member of a coastal artillery unit, he would not have served aboard the

 yacht, and since the decoration on the body does not refer to any

 specific military unit, we can assume that this stein was produced as a

-generic naval tribute, to be personalized by the purchaser by engraving the lid.
+generic naval tribute, to be personalized by the purchaser by engraving

 The inner portion of the medallion reads:

 Zeit, dem sei ein volles Glas gewerht.
 Drum Brüder stosst die Gläser

 Those who have served their time well have been given a